palmtreephp/form/README.md

 ## Requirements
 * PHP >= 5.6
-* jQuery (Only if you want to use Recaptcha and/or AJAX)
+* jQuery (If you want to use Recaptcha and/or AJAX)

 ## Installation